paulelliott/fabrication-site/views/_content.markdown

 Fabrication is actively tested against MRI 1.8.7 and 1.9.2, but it should work just about anywhere.

-To use it with Bundler just add it to your gemfile.
+To use it with Bundler, just add it to your gemfile.

     gem 'fabrication'